MSIandCo/MSIandCo/README.md

 * Help us design a new data format for multi-modal data ([data format mailing list](https://www.lists.uni-marburg.de/lists/sympa/subscribe/msiandco-format)).

 ### Next meeting
-The next meeting is planned to take place before Christmas 2021 and will be announced on the mailing list.
+The next meeting will take place on 16th December at 15:00 CET.
 For information on what has been discussed at previous meetings, please see the [meeting notes](Meetings.md).

 ### Mailing lists
 * MSI and co. project mailing list [Subscribe](https://www.lists.uni-marburg.de/lists/sympa/subscribe/msiandco)